 The Victorian Curriculum F–10 - VCAA

-A template for a School Enrolment Notice is prescribed in the Education and Training Reform (School Attendance) Regulations 2013 and can be accessed here
+A template for a school enrolment notice is mandated in the Education and Training Reform (School Attendance) Regulations 2013 and can be accessed via: School Enrolment Notice.

-School Enrolment Notice.
-A School Enrolment Notice should be accompanied by information about how to enrol at school and also how to register for home schooling, see: How to enrol your child in school or register for home schooling (docx - 124.9kb).
+An enrolment notice should be accompanied by information on how to enrol at school and how to register for home schooling, see: How to enrol your child in school or register for home schooling (docx - 124.9kb).

-When sending a School Enrolment Notice the School Attendance Officer should ensure:
+When sending a school enrolment notice the officer should ensure:

 - all fields are complete